Migration to Azure Case Study

 Connance engaged with iV4, a Microsoft Gold Partner known for their cloud expertise, to provide a consulting assessment, proof of concept, and to develop and implement a customized Azure migration strategy.
 Because Connance had standardized on Microsoft and utilized Microsoft SQL Database Software, they looked to Microsoft Azure.

-A Proof of Concept (POC) approach was an important element prior to Phase 1, as it enabled testing to provide data for optimization.
-The right-sizing for virtual machines (VMs) was determined to give improved IOPS performance across the workloads and reduce processing times they were experiencing with Rackspace, which was a driving factor for the change.
+First, iV4 conducted a Proof of Concept (POC) to provide data for optimization.
+The right-sizing for virtual machines (VMs) was determined to give improved performance across the workloads and reduce processing times they were experiencing with Rackspace, which was a driving factor for the change.
 The POC showed the baseline needed for each application server, and it proved that with Azure’s scalability, they could actually run fewer servers.

 Connance is known in the industry as an innovator, and it was important to utilize technology in their operations that would improve performance and provide a competitive advantage.
 The transition to the Azure cloud has brought the following benefits: